Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - The district’s electorate is a true cross-section: suburban professionals, young families, rural conservatives, and significant Black and Latino communities.
 - Both parties invest heavily in organizing and turnout, making NC-13 a perennial battleground and bellwether for statewide trends.
 - High turnout in suburban and minority precincts is decisive in close elections.
+- When the Raleigh Outer Loop is completed in the next few years, I anticipate Johnston County, especially in the Clayton area, to explode in suburban development and new people moving in at a more rapid rate than it is right now.

 ---